root-foundation/root/README.md

 This core will be wrapped in a non-profit organization (FoundationOrg) that will create, control and develop the Ledger.

-FoundationOrg’s sole goal is to unite humanity and unlock its potential.
+FoundationOrg’s sole goal is to unite humanity and unlock our collective potential.

-In addition to building the core technology, FoundationOrg will be responsible for educating the world about these new ideas & helping shape policies in the direction of uniting humanity and unlocking its potential.
+In addition to building the core technology, FoundationOrg will be responsible for educating the world about these new ideas & helping shape policies in the direction of uniting humanity and unlocking our collective potential.

 The Foundation cannot be “bought”.
 Owning shares in the NetworkToken does not come with voting rights or influence in governance.
 Initially, we will be responsible for building the initial FoundationOrg team.
 But over time, we will implement a process to elect & fire FoundationOrg members.